 Possibly Effective for

 - Constipation.
-Alder buckthorn is known to contain certain chemicals that work as laxatives.
-Alder buckthorn seems to work about as well as cascara for relieving constipation.
+Alder buckthorn contains certain chemicals that work as laxatives.
+Alder buckthorn seems to relieve constipation about as well as cascara.

 Insufficient Evidence for